 Support for makers of robotic vehicles (robotaxis, shuttles, goods vehicles) and public mobile robots (PMRs) by informing a communication infrastructure that enables common machine and fleet conformance.

-In addition to our contributing Sponsors and Members, many individual Stakeholders have contributed their time and advice to our work since 2020.
-They have reviewed and advised drafts of the ISO 4448 standard that address the activity and governance of public mobile robots and devices in shared pedestrian spaces — the core work of the Urban Robotics Foundation.
+We are also grateful to the many individual stakeholders who have contributed their time and advice to our work since 2020.
+They have reviewed and advised drafts of the ISO 4448 draft technical standard that address the activity and governance of public mobile robots operating in shared pedestrian spaces.
+This is the core work of the Urban Robotics Foundation, 2020-2025.

-Our stakeholders work at municipalities, advocacy groups, universities, planning companies, logistics companies, associations, and robotics companies.
+Our stakeholders work at advocnies, robotics companies, traffic systems companies, and universities.
 They represent their own opinions and not necessarily those of their respective institutions.
 To respect the privacy of the individuals involved we name only the institutions at which they work.

 Please let us know if the name of your institution is missing or should be removed.